mzazon/awesome-cloud-projects/aws/event-sourcing/event-sourcing.md

    echo "✅ Created event store table: ${EVENT_STORE_TABLE}"
    ```

    The event store table is now configured with DynamoDB Streams enabled, which will capture all data modifications and trigger downstream processing.
 The Global Secondary Index allows efficient querying by event type and timestamp, supporting analytics and monitoring use cases while maintaining optimal performance for the primary append-only workload.
+This design follows the [DynamoDB best practices for event sourcing](https://docs.aws.amazon.com/amazondynamodb/latest/developerguide/best-practices.html).

 3. **Create Read Model Table**: